srose99/frameworks_and_languages_module/docs/03 client-frameworks.md

 (A simplified and not entirely accurate overview)

 * Server Rendered
-    * (majority of sites before 2014)
+    * (majority of dynamic websites before 2014)
-    * Older model - invented when browsers were less capable and had less features
+    * Invented when browsers were less capable and had less features
     * Loads/Requests entire new page every link/click/action
     * Server template rendering
     * Example